Faculty - Sandra Daack-Hirsch

 BSN, University of Iowa

 Sandra Daack-Hirsch is an Associate Professor in the College of Nursing and the Director of the PhD program.
 Dr. Daack-Hirsch focused her master’s study on genetic counseling and care of children and families who have inherited and congenital disorders.
 She completed her PhD in the Parent Child & Family Area of study with an emphasis in public health and genetics.
-Dr. Daack-Hirsch teaches clinical genetics and is a consultant on numerous national projects to promote the education of nurses in genetics.
+Dr. Daack-Hirsch has consulted on numerous national projects to promote the education of nurses in genetics.